 The Mello-Roos Community Facilities Act of 1982 allows local governments to establish Community Facilities Districts, which encompass areas to be served by proposed facilities or services.
-The CFDs have bonding and taxing authority, so that they can issue bonds to finance public facilities or services and the bonds will be repaid by a special tax levied by the CFD.
+The CFDs have bonding and taxing authority, so bonds can be issued to finance public facilities or services and the bonds will be repaid by a special tax levied by the CFD.
 Therefore, in a Mello-Roos bond financing, users of financed facilities pay for those facilities through the payment of a special tax.
 Mello-Roos bond financing provides some unique advantages to local government.
 Mello-Roos bond projects are initiated, approved and operated for and by the local community, so that only projects which are truly positive additions to the area will be financed.
-Mello-Roos bond financing give local governments a tool with which to promote appropriate development and to provide the infrastructure needed in developing areas.
+Mello-Roos bond financing gives local governments a tool with which to promote appropriate development and to provide the infrastructure needed in developing areas.

-On October 16, 2009, the Brentwood Infrastructure Financing Authority ("Authority") issued \$48,000,000 in Civic Center Project Lease Revenue Bonds, Series 2009A \$4,055,000 and Taxable Series 2009B \$43,945,000 ("Civic Center 2009 Bonds"), to finance the construction of a new City Hall, new Community Center and a new Senior Center, plus library improvements and other public capital improvements of which \$20,210,526 is the Community Facility Districts' portion.
-Total annual debt service payments from the CFDs, including interest at 3.00 percent to 7.647 percent, range from \$1,318,306 to \$1,831,665.
-This is prior to Federal interest rebates relating to the 2009B portion of the bonds and portions paid by Capital Improvement Financing Plan (CIFP) refinance savings as described below.
+On October 16, 2009, the Brentwood Infrastructure Financing Authority ("Authority") issued \$48,000,000 in Civic Center Project Lease Revenue Bonds, Series 2009A \$4,055,000 and Taxable Series 2009B \$43,945,000 ("2009 Civic Center Bonds"), to finance the construction of a new City Hall, new Community Center and a new Senior Center, plus library improvements and other public capital improvements of which \$20,210,526 is the CFDs portion.
+Total annual debt service payments from the CFDs, including interest at 3.00% to 7.647%, range from \$1,318,306 to \$1,831,665.
+These debt service amounts are prior to Federal interest rebates relating to the 2009B portion of the bonds and portions paid by Capital Improvement Financing Plan (CIFP) refinance savings as described below.

 The taxable portion of the 2009B bonds were sold as "Build America Bonds" (BABs) pursuant to the American Recovery and Reinvestment Act of 2009.
 The interest on BABs is not tax-exempt and therefore the bonds carry a higher interest rate.
-However, this higher interest rate will be offset by a subsidy payable by the United States Treasury to the Authority, or its designee, equal to 35 percent of the interest payable on the bonds.
-Such a subsidy will be payable on or about the date the City makes its debt service payments and the total subsidy received in fiscal year 2014/15 was \$1,046,982 which was allocated in entirety to the CFDs.
+However, this higher interest rate will be offset by a subsidy payable by the United States Treasury to the Authority, or its designee, equal to 35% of the interest payable on the bonds.
+Such a subsidy will be payable on or about the date the City makes its debt service payments.
+The total subsidy received in FY 2015/16 was \$1,049,240 and was allocated entirety to the CFDs.

 Due to the Federal sequestration, certain local government refundable credits, including the BABs rebate, have been reduced beginning with refunds processed on or after March 1, 2013.
-Refunds processed between October 1, 2014 and September 30, 2015 were reduced by 7.3% and those processed between October 1, 2015 and September 30, 2016 will be reduced by 6.8%.
+Refunds processed between October 1, 2015 and September 30, 2016 were reduced by 6.8% and those processed between October 1, 2016 and September 30, 2017 will be reduced by 6.9%.
 These reductions have been accounted for in the debt service obligation schedules included in this report.
-Due to the uncertainty of the continuation of sequestration reductions, the debt service obligation schedules assume the perpetuation of the 6.8% reduction in the BABs rebate for the remainder of the debt service obligation.
+Due to the uncertainty of the continuation of sequestration reductions, the debt service obligation schedules assume the perpetuation of the 6.9% reduction in the BABs rebate for the remainder of the debt service obligation.